Scope of the Journal

 Provide about 4-6 keywords immediately after the abstract.
 Abbreviations should be avoided; however, standard abbreviations may be used, if appropriate.

 This should contain a background information and brief literature, statement of problem, justification of the study, and aim of the study.
 Previous studies should be appropriately cited.

 Detailed information on the methodology should be provided.
 Established/published methods should be mentioned with references.
 Significant modifications of published methods and new methods should be described in detail.
 Statistical approach used in data analyses should be included.

 Results should be clearly described.
 Results for different parameters should be described in separate paragraph with table or figure numbers mentioned in parentheses for better understanding.

 Self-explanatory tables and figures should be placed in the text under the result section.

-The discussion should provide adequate interpretation of data.
+The discussion should provide adequate interpretation of the data presented.
 The significant findings of the work should be clearly stated.
 Previous studies should be appropriately cited.